HolyBlackCat/LD50-flameline/README.md

 You need at least following: latest `clang` (tested on Clang 14; on Windows prefer the version from MSYS2 repos), GCC 11 (for libstdc++), `lld`, `make`, `cmake`, `zip`, `unzip`, `tar`, `zstd`, `rsync`, `patchelf` (on linux only), `ldd`**/**`ntldd` (for linux and windows respectively).

-On Linux you also need to install the dependencies of SDL2, listed somewhere in [`project.mk`](/project.mk) (or in its readme).
-On Windows we use prebuild SDL2, so no dependencies are needed.
+On Linux you also need to install the dependencies of SDL2, listed somewhere in [`project.mk`](/project.mk) (or in SDL2 docs).
+On Windows we use prebuilt SDL2, so no dependencies are needed.

+To build and run, simply do `make`.
+No `-j...` necessary.

 If you get weird makefile errors, you might need to update `make`.
 Get source [here](http://ftp.gnu.org/gnu/make/), compile using `./configure && make && sudo make install`.

-To build and run, simply do `make`.
-No `-j...` necessary.
+If you get "permission denied" for `/dev/pts/0`, add `MAKE_TERMOUT=` to `make` flags.

 ---